kslg/elite-rides/README.md

 Having a robots.txt file shows that I have acknowledged that search engines are allowed on the site and that they may have free access to it.

-For this reason, search engines take the existence of this file in your projects as a sign of quality, and so it improves the SEO ranking as a result.
+For this reason, search engines take the existence of this file in my projects as a sign of quality, and so it improves the SEO ranking as a result.

 ## Keyword Research